ashiya-1/Superstore_Analysis_power_BI/README.md

 # Superstore_Analysis_power_BI

+Overview:

-To analyze and visualize sales and profit data from a superstore, providing actionable insights into product performance, customer behavior, and regional sales trends.It provides a detailed analysis of superstore performance, focusing on sales and profit metrics.
+Analyze and visualize sales and profit data from a superstore, providing actionable insights into product performance, customer behavior, and regional sales trends.It provides a detailed analysis of superstore performance, focusing on sales and profit metrics.
 It includes interactive filters for more granular analysis and visualizations to highlight key insights such as top-performing products, customer contributions, and regional sales performance

-Key Features:
+*Key Features:

 Interactive Slicers: Filter data by Category, State, and City for dynamic analysis.

-Visualizations:
+*Visualizations:

 Total Sales and Profit by Subcategory: Examines performance across product subcategories.